-I have been lucky to have trained with some of the best USA competition anglers, and even a world champion fly angler.
-The nymphing leader setups that I’ll discuss here are the same nymphing leader steups that these experts use and that I use when i’m fishing and guiding.
+I have been lucky to have trained with some of the best competition fly anglers, and even a world champion fly angler.
+The nymphing leader setups that I’ll discuss here are the same nymphing leader steups that these experts use and that I use when I’m fishing and guiding.

 A good nymphing leader setup can be used for multiple types of nymphing.
 A nymphing leader is the long clear thin portion at the end of your fly line where you attach your flies, weights, and maybe an indicator.
 A good nymphing leader setup will be required to maximize your success.

 The nymphing leader setups are very effective for trout and steelhead.
 In my nymphing classes, I have taught 7 different nymphing methods but in this post, I will show you the most affecting nymphing leader setups that I use the most.

 Nymphing Leader Setup Materials

 To build all 3 nymphing leader setups you will need the following materials.

 - 7 to 9-foot tapered leader